SonsOfSaturn/sonsofsaturn.github.io/_pages/about.md

 	<figcaption>Seth, just hang out, but in a photogenic way.</figcaption>
 </figure>

 Artist Alex Burden provided several collage pieces seen throughout the game, and created the *Grand Subteranean Line*, the larger underground world of which Sons of Saturn is a part.
-You can find more of his work at *Fill in*
+You can find more of his work [here.](https://www.etsy.com/shop/Cryptocartographyart)

 <figure>
 	<a href="https://sonsofsaturngame.com/assets/images/alex.png"><img src="https://sonsofsaturngame.com/assets/images/alex.png"></a>